-For each experiment, we preregistered the sample size, experimental design (including the general nature of the stimuli, as well as the number of trials and the experimental procedure), as well as the main analysis (and occasionally some secondary analyses); all experiments below follow these preregistered details.
-Importantly, however, we intentionally chose not to preregister a prediction about the particular way in which complexity and description length (i.e., number of words) would be related; with little precedent for this kind of experiment, we wanted to be open to multiple possibilities, and so our preregistered hypothesis was simply that complexity would be related to description length (without assuming the specific nature of that relationship; e.g., in Experiment 1, we preregistered both a linear and a quadratic model).
-For data analyses, we preregistered the primary variables of interest (e.g., in Experiment 1, skeletal complexity of a shape as an independent variable and number of words as a dependent variable), exclusion criteria, and a regression examining the relationship between stimulus complexity and the average number of words that stimulus would receive.
-We report all of these preregistered analyses below; however, we also report several variations, including additional analyses that occurred to us after examining the data, as well as improvements to our analyses suggested by reviewers (such as using mixed-effects models that include random-effects terms for subjects and items).
-Where relevant, we indicate below which results reflect preregistered analyses and which are exploratory.
-(An archive of the data, experiment code, stimuli, experiment preregistrations, analysis code, and other relevant materials is available at https://osf.io/a57gy/).
+Pre-registrations: For each experiment, we pre-registered the sample size, experimental design (including the general nature of the stimuli, as well as the number of trials, and the experimental procedure), as well as the main analysis (and occasionally some secondary analyses); all experiments below follow these pre-registered details.
+Importantly, however, we intentionally chose not to pre-register a prediction about the particular way in which complexity and description length (i.e., number of words) would be related; with little precedent for this kind of experiment, we wanted to be open to multiple possibilities, and so our pre-registered hypothesis was simply that complexity would be related to description length (without assuming the specific nature of that relationship; for example, in Experiment 1, we pre-registered the primary variables of interest (e.g., in Experiment 1, skeletal complexity of a shape as an independent variable, and number of words as a dependent variable), exclusion criteria, and a regression examining the relationship between stimulus complexity and the average number of words that stimulus would receive.
+We report all of these pre-registered analyses below; however, we also report several variations, including additional analyses that occurred to us after examining the data, as well as improvements to our analyses suggested by reviewers (such as using mixed-effects models that include random-effects terms for subjects and items).
+Where relevant, we indicate below which results reflect pre-registered analyses and which are exploratory.

+An archive of the data, experiment code, stimuli, experiment pre-registrations, analysis code, and other relevant materials is available at https://osf.io/a57gy/.

-Experiment 1: Shape
+3 Experiment 1: Shape

 Are increasingly complex stimuli mirrored by increasingly complex internal representations?
-Or might such factors be related nonmonotonically or even quadratically?
+Or might such factors be related non-monotonically, or even quadratically?
 Our first experiment explored this question using freely spoken verbal descriptions of shapes.
 Geometric shapes have a long history as a stimulus class in studies of perceived complexity (Attneave, 1957), and they are appropriate here too for several reasons.
-First, it is striking just how readily such shapes can evoke powerful (and variable) impressions of complexity: Simply drawing one kind of blob on a page rather than another kind of blob causes one to have a strong impression of its complexity that is easily compared across stimuli; for example, the three shapes in the top row of Figure 4 are evidently changing in their complexity.
-Second, recent advances in computational geometry allow for a succinct and standardized measure of a shape's objective complexity, based on their internal skeletal structure (see below), allowing us to vary the objective complexity of a shape in a systematic way.
+First, it is striking just how readily such shapes can evoke powerful (and variable) impressions of complexity: Simply drawing one kind of blob on a page rather than another kind of blob causes one to have a strong impression of its complexity that is easily compared across stimuli; for example, you can easily see that the three shapes in the top row of Figure 4 are changing in their complexity.
+Second, recent advances in computational geometry allow for a succinct and standardized measure of a shape's "objective" complexity, based on their internal "skeletal" structure (see below), allowing us to vary the objective complexity of a shape in a systematic way.
 Third, such shapes tend to have few (if any) previous associations: Whereas familiar objects such as tools, animals, or paintings may also vary in their complexity, it can be difficult to disentangle the different factors that contribute to their complexity (which may encompass not only how they look but also knowledge of their function, origin, social significance, etc.).
 These three factors make geometric shapes ideal candidates for isolating, measuring, and manipulating complexity per se, and so we used them here in our first experiment.